golang/dep/README.md

 ## Current status

-**Alpha**.
+**Production Ready**.
+Package management functionality is ready to be used in production systems.
-Functionality is known to be broken, missing or incomplete.
-Changes are planned to the CLI commands soon. *It would be unwise to write scripts atop `dep` before then.*
+*It continues to be unwise to write scripts atop `dep`.*
 The repository is open to solicit feedback and contributions from the community.
 Please see below for feedback and contribution guidelines.